nicoboyce/ds/_posts/2023-09-20-zendesk-using-pending-wrong.md

 Why would we look at tickets based on the creator?
 Well, a ticket created by an End User could well be a throwaway comment, a piece of feedback, a feature request, or a super serious blocker to their own business.

 A proactive ticket, whether created by our systems or agents, should in principle always be a priority matter for the business to provide its service to the customer.
+If we can just solve this, we should probably reflect on whether it is necessary at all.
+Let's assume we do need to chase these.

+The requestor created tickets, though, these could be vital or trivial to us, but we do know they're sufficiently significant to the customer that they made contact.

+### Divide and conquer